seqan/seqan3/doc/tutorial/argument_parser/index.md

 \note As the name suggest, positional options are identified by their position.
 In SeqAn, the first `add_positional_option()` will be linked to the first command line argument that is neither an option-value pair nor a flag.
 So the order of initialising your parser determines the order of assigning command line arguments to the respective variables.
 We personally recommend to always use regular options (id-value pairs) because they are more expressive and it is easier to spot errors.

+\note Unlike regular options which take id-value pairs, flags are passed as an identifier only.
+The variable associated to a flag must be false by default and is switched to true when the flag is present on the command line.

 You can add an option like this: